 Mode of instruction

-This course consists of interactive lectures and workgroup sessions.
-All meetings are compulsory.
+This course consists of interactive lectures and workshop sessions.
+Lectures and work group meetings are compulsory.

 Total 140 hours of which: 14 contact hours, 56 self-study hours, 30 group project preparation hours, 40 final exam paper writing hours.